PRTG Manual: Monitoring via HTTP

 PRTG provides the option to monitor passively received data.
-For this purpose, you can set up a device in way that it automatically sends the data to PRTG.
+For this purpose, you can set up a device in a way that it automatically sends the data to PRTG.
 Specific sensor types can receive this data and alarm you based on your individual settings.
-For example, all Linux/Unix and most network devices support remote devices generating data, that has to be configured on each device, and sending the messages to a PRTG probe system.
+For example, all Linux/Unix and most network devices support remote devices generating data, which has to be configured on each device, and sending the messages to a PRTG probe system.
 Usually, only the destination IP and port are required.

 See section Monitoring via Push for more information.

 You can also monitor other types of data from your website, for example the number of website visitors via the HTTP XML/REST Value sensor.
 The sensor lets you monitor values within the returned XML code, provided your web analytics tool has an XML export option.
 The HTTP Data Advanced sensor access a web server and retrieves XML or JSON encoded data.

 The REST Custom sensor queries a REST Application Programming Interface (API) endpoint and maps the JSON or XML result to sensor values.
 The mapping rule has to be available as a REST configuration file in JSON template (*.template) format according to the API definition.

 For details about the return value format, see the Application Programming Interface (API) Definition of PRTG.

 The HTTP sensors show their status depending on the HTTP status codes that they receive.
 By default, the sensor states are the following:

 Warning (Yellow, Down (Red) for too many redirects)